FairwindsOps/terraform-gke/README.md

 # Terraform GKE
-This repository contains the standards for GKE implementations.
-This repository will have multiple terraform modules due to the nature of some of the incompatibilities in parameters.
+This repository contains the standards for GKE cluster implementations, and is a work in progress.
+The GKE cluster module should be adaptable.
+Ideally, it should allow for public "standard" GKE clusters, public/VPC-native clusters, and private/VPC-native clusters.
+This module will only contain GKE-related terraform resources.
+Underlying network resources will be created in separate modules in separate repositories, which will have to be used in conjunction with this module/repository to create a complete infrastructure. [add links to these network module repos as they are created]

 ## Usage
 [needs info]